ahmedalhulaibi/cronalt/README.md

 This is not supported out of the box.

-See [`internal/examples/dynamicscheduling`](internal/examples/dynamicscheduling) for an example of a dynamic scheduler built around `cronalt.Scheduler`
+See [`internal/examples/dynamicscheduling`](internal/examples/dynamicscheduling) for an example of a dynamic scheduler built around `cronalt.Scheduler`.

+### How do I capture the number of times my job has run?

+Decorate your job with a counter.
+See [`extensions/counter/counter.go`](extensions/counter/counter.go) for the job decorator.